krishauser/Klampt/Cpp/docs/Tutorials/Install-Mac.md

 - `pip install klampt`

-To run a visualization, you will need PyOpenGL and PyQt5:
+To run a visualization, you will need PyOpenGL and PyQt5 (or PyQt6):
 - `pip install PyOpenGL`
 - `pip install PyQt5`
 - `git clone http://github.com/krishauser/Klampt-examples` (this is needed to run example programs)
-- `cd Klampt-examples/Python/demos`
+- `cd Klampt-examples/Python3/demos/control`
-- `python gl_vis.py`
+- `python simulated_mirobot.py`

 # Mac OSX, from source